 Call a lawyer.
 If police are at your door with a valid warrant to search your home, you must let them in.
 The law enforcement officers will give you a copy of the warrant the supporting affidavit.
 If the police are searching your home pursuant to a valid warrant or have recently searched your home, call Deaton Law Firm NOW for a free consultation.

 Demand an inventory.
 If your property has been seized pursuant to a search warrant in North Charleston, South Carolina you can demand an inventory of the articles seized.
 Contact an experienced South Carolina criminal attorney at the Deaton Law Firm and we will assist you with this process.

 Be Polite.
 Evidence may be seized pursuant to a search warrant, but arrests are not always made at that time.
 Law enforcement is usually required to knock on the door and announce their presence before entering your home to execute a search warrant.
 Be polite to the officers to avoid provoking an arrest and call our law firm immediately for advice about what to do if your house or property in North Charleston is searched by police.

 Criminal Defense Attorney in North Charleston

-If police in or near North Charleston, South Carolina have asked to search your home or property without a warrant or have searched your home or property pursuant to a warrant, you need sound advice fast.
-Contact an experienced criminal attorney at the Deaton Law Firm in North Charleston, South Carolina immediately for a FREE consultation.
+If police in or near North Charleston, South Carolina has asked to search your home or property without a warrant or have searched your home or property pursuant to a warrant, you need sound advice fast.
+Contact an experienced criminal attorney in North Charleston, South Carolina immediately for a FREE consultation.